Reputation, Learning and Project Choice in Frictional Economies: Qualitative Comparisons

-The algebraic reason behind the $\mathsf{U}$-shaped response of $\alpha$ to $\kappa$ is that both the numerator and the denominator of the fixed-point map \eqref{eq: alpha_a_fixed_point} are increasing in $\kappa$, therefore, the overall response is ambiguous.
-Intuitively however, the ratio in \eqref{eq: alpha_a_fixed_point} highlights two opposing forces that underlie the non-monotone behavior: reputational effect and opportunity cost effect.
-First and similar to the case for $\mathcal{M}^*_b$, raising $\kappa$ increases the value of holding the the maximum reputation $w(1)$, and this encourages the agent to stay longer with the project.
-This reputational effect (that originates from the learning incentives) manifests itself in the denominator of \eqref{eq: alpha_a_fixed_point}, and sets an expanding force on $\mathcal{M}^*_a$.
+The algebraic reason behind the $\mathsf{U}$-shaped response of $\alpha$ to $\kappa$ is that both the numerator and the denominator of the fixed-point map~\eqref{eq: alpha_a_fixed_point} are increasing in $\kappa$, therefore, the overall response is ambiguous.
+Intuitively however, the ratio in~\eqref{eq: alpha_a_fixed_point} highlights two opposing forces, underlying the non-monotone behavior: learning effect and the opportunity cost effect.
+First and similar to the case for $\mathcal{M}^*_b$, raising $\kappa$ increases the value of holding the maximum reputation $w(1)$, encouraging the agent to stay longer with the project.
+This learning effect manifests itself in the denominator of~\eqref{eq: alpha_a_fixed_point}, and sets an expanding force on $\mathcal{M}^*_a$.
 Second and similar to the case for $\widehat{\mathcal{M}}_a$, higher $\kappa$ raises the opportunity cost of choosing an $a$-project, thus shrinking the optimal $\mathcal{M}^*_a$.
-This effect is playing out in the numerator of \eqref{eq: alpha_a_fixed_point}.
-As it appears from Figure~\ref{fig: alpha_a_kappa}, the reputational effect dominates for small levels of the meeting rate, while as $\kappa$ increases, it is the opportunity cost effect that prevails and causes $\mathcal{M}^*_a$ to shrink.
+This effect is playing out in the numerator of~\eqref{eq: alpha_a_fixed_point}.
+As it appears in the example plotted in Figure~\ref{fig: alpha_a_kappa}, the learning effect dominates for small levels of the meeting rate, while as $\kappa$ increases, it is the opportunity cost effect that prevails and causes $\mathcal{M}^*_a$ to shrink.

 \end{example}